 In sorting objects, they separate them according to similarities and differences.
 When comparing, the children determine if an object has more or less of an attribute.

-Classifying and sorting activities can also be good for developing fine motor skills.
+Another benefit of sorting activities is the development of fine motor skills.
 Fine motor skills help children engage with the smaller more precise movements they will need as they continue to grow and develop.
-Many classification and sorting activities lend themselves to being great fine motor activities as well.
+Many classifications and sorting activities lend themselves to being great fine motor activities as well.

 - Identifying and describing attributes- children need to be able to notice the attributes of a particular object.
 They need to develop the language which helps them explain their thinking.
 They need to be able to notice the details and to be observant.